Interactive Code Generation via Test-Driven User-Intent Formalization

 \subsection{Ranking code suggestions using \rankCodes{}}

 Finally, our goal is to present the user with a ranked list of code suggestions in $G$.
-We currently define a single code ranking strategy (\texttt{passing-tests}) that uses the tests in $U$ to determine an ordering on $G$ as follows: \begin{itemize} \item Each generated code $c \in G$ is executed with every test $t \in U$ (after pruning and/or mutation) and gets assigned as a score \emph{the number of satisfied tests} $d_c$.
+We currently define a single code ranking strategy (\texttt{passing-tests}) that uses the tests in $U$ to determine an ordering on $G$ as follows: \begin{itemize} \item Each generated code $c \in G$ is executed with each test $t \in U$ and gets assigned as a score \emph{the number of passing tests} $d_c$.
 The codes are then ranked based on the decreasing order of $d_c$. \end{itemize}

-Other possible alternatives (not currently implemented in \TOOL{}) include creating an equivalence class over the set of codes in $G$, where two suggestions $c_1$ and $c_2$ belong to the same class if they satisfy the same set of candidate tests in $U$, and then ordering the equivalence classes by the number of tests satisfied by codes in the class.
-Other variations of clustering and ranking code suggestions using tests have also been previously explored in recent works~\citep{codet_2022,alphacode_2022}.
+Other variations of clustering and ranking code suggestions using tests have also been previously explored in recent works~\cite{codet_2022,alphacode_2022}, but currently not implemented in \TOOL{}.